 3.2 Computation Time Performance

-(Computational time comparison method) The computational time performance of GPU-based simulations was compared against both single-core and multi-core CPU implementations for the three cardiac cell models: ORd 2011, ORd 2017, and ToR-ORd.
+(Computational time comparison method) The computational time performance of GPU-based simulations was compared against both single-core and multi-core CPU implementations for the three cardiac cell models: ORd 2011, CiPAORdv1.0, and ToR-ORd.
 This comparison highlights the efficiency gains achieved through CUDA-based parallel processing on GPUs.

 (Computational time advantage for ORd 2011) For the ORd 2011 model, the GPU achieved significant time savings compared to its CPU counterparts.
 A single-core CPU required 57 seconds to complete the simulation for one sample, while a 10-core multi-core configuration took 45,600 seconds for 8,000 samples.
 In contrast, the GPU completed the same workload in just 928 seconds, representing a substantial speedup.
 This efficiency is attributed to the Rush-Larsen method employed in ORd 2011, which is well-suited for GPU parallelisation and reduces computational overhead.

-(Computational time advantage for ORd 2017) The ORd 2017 model, using a forward Euler ODE solver, was computationally more demanding.
+(Computational time advantage for CiPAORdv1.0) The CiPAORdv1.0 model, using a forward Euler ODE solver, was computationally more demanding.
 A single-core CPU required 390 seconds per sample, and the multi-core CPU setup took 312,000 seconds for 8,000 samples.
 Despite the increased complexity, the GPU outperformed the CPU significantly, completing the same task in 40,089 seconds.
 While the GPU’s advantage is slightly less pronounced for this model, it still demonstrated its capability to handle large-scale simulations more efficiently than traditional CPUs.

 (Computational time advantage for ToR-ORd) The ToR-ORd model, being the most complex of the three, posed the greatest computational challenges.
 Single-core CPU simulations required 455 seconds per sample, and the multi-core setup took 364,000 seconds for 8,000 samples.
 In comparison, the GPU completed the same workload in 38,542 seconds, achieving a notable speedup.
 This performance demonstrates the scalability of GPU-based simulations for handling high-fidelity cardiac models with greater computational demands.